CPHS/OPHS Glossary of Terms

 Any

-University employee who is not a Confidential Resource and who receives, in the course of employment, information that
+University employee who is not a Confidential Resource and who receives, in the course of employment, information that a student

-when disclosures are made to any of them in their capacities as employees.
+are made to any of them in their capacities as employees.

 In addition, the following who, in the course of employment, receive a report of Prohibited Conduct from any other person affiliated with the University shall notify the Title IX Officer or designee: